List of Canadian restaurant chains: Recipe Unlimited

+Rosie's Burgers

+Beef and chicken burger chain founded in 2020 in Port Credit, Mississauga, Ontario, acquired by Happy Belly Food Group Inc. in 2023, with 11 locations.

+Shelby's Legendary Shawarma

+Shelby's Legendary Shawarma is a shawarma fast food chain that has 42 locations, primarily in Ontario owned by Shelby's Franchise Holdings, Inc. headquartered in Oakville, Ontario.
+It was founded in 2015 when two Arab men from London, Ontario, Yazan El-Shalabi and Yasser Ali (also known by his public persona of "Shawarma Man") opened a food truck replacing a food trailer in nearby Lambeth originally catering to University of Western Ontario students.
+After opening its permanent brick-and-mortar location in 2018, Shelby's now operates over 40 locations across Ontario located in the Greater Toronto Area, Ottawa, and southwestern Ontario with plans to expand outside of Ontario, particularly in Western Canada, and internationally, in the United States and United Kingdom in the future.

+This restaurant serves shawarma wraps, rice bowls, poutines, maneesh and churros.
+It has a social media presence on YouTube, TikTok, Instagram, X (Twitter) and Facebook.

+St. Louis Bar & Grill

+Founded in Toronto in 1992, St. Louis Bar & Grill is a Canadian restaurant chain known for their chicken wings and casual dining.
+The company has expanded to more than 80 locations across Canada and is known for its signature wings, garlic dill sauce, and sports-bar atmosphere.
+In 2022, the chain was acquired by Aegis Brands.

 St-Hubert

 Laval, Quebec-based St-Hubert operates 97 restaurants in Canada, making it the 16th largest restaurant chain in the country.
 It used to have many locations outside the province of Quebec, but withdrew to only in Quebec and Ottawa area.
 Swiss Chalet has taken advantage of that, growing into more locations, but has narrowed its presence in Quebec.
 Its unique brand of gravy is one of more than 600 products it sells through grocery stores in eastern Canada.
 It serves more than 31 million meals every year, including 3.2 million kilograms of cabbage, 6.062 million kilograms of French fries, and 8.3 million servings of desserts.

 On March 31, 2016, Cara Operations announced that it would acquire the St-Hubert chain of rotisserie chicken restaurants in the summer of 2016.